Exam Scheduling

 Option 1

-In tandem exam held on DIFFERENT days and times at each of the UBCO and UBCV campus
+In tandem exam held on different days and times at each of the UBCO and UBCV campus

 1. Each campus independently follow each individual campus exam scheduling procedure and timelines